markmoxon/elite-universe-editor/1-source-files/main-sources/README.md

-# Annotated source code for the Elite Universe Editor
+# Source files for the Elite Universe Editor

-This folder contains the annotated source code for the Elite Universe Editor.
+This folder contains the source files for the Elite Universe Editor.

 ---